Lexymus/LearningML/README.md

 # LearningML
-This repo is used to learn and work on different ML techniqueues\n Please update the requirements.txt file with required libraries\n run the command to install\n
+This repo is used to learn and work on different ML techniqueues

+Please update the requirements.txt file with required libraries

+run the command to install

     pip install -r requirements.txt

 # Techniqures